 - Allow cooked beans to cool.

-- Measure out 1 cup portions and place in freezer safe bags/containers.
+- Measure out 1 cup portions and place them in freezer-safe bags/containers.

 - Freeze for up to 6 months.

 - Defrost overnight in the fridge or add whole beans directly to Chili or soup and cook through.

 Don’t throw the ends of your bread away of stale bread away!

 - Place on a baking sheet and freeze until solid.